Learning in Mean Field Games: A Survey: Introduction

 \subsection{Mean field games}

 \paragraph{General intuition. } We start this survey by defining at a high level what a Mean Field Game (MFG) is.
-Intuitively, a Mean Field Game is a game with an infinite number of identical players.
+Intuitively, an MFG is a game with an infinite number of identical anonymous players.
 All players have a similar behavior, i.e. they are symmetric: we do not need to retain the identity of a player as part of its state.
-Furthermore, as we have an infinite number of players, we can replace the atomic players by their distributions over the state (and sometimes action) space.
+Furthermore, as we have an infinite number of anonymous players, we can replace all the atomic players by their distribution over the state (and sometimes action) space.
 The population's distribution enables to focus only on the interaction between a so-called representative player, which is sampled from the population's distribution, and the population's distribution itself.
 Our ultimate goal is to compute a Nash equilibrium, which corresponds to the situation where no player has an interest in deviating from its current behavior, provided that the other players do not deviate either.
-Looking for a Nash equilibrium makes the assumption that the players are all perfectly rational, i.e their goal is to maximize their own reward (or minimize their cost).
+Looking for a Nash equilibrium makes the assumption that the players are all rational, i.e their goal is to maximize their own reward (or minimize their cost).